kabisa/theguild.nl/drafts/building-github-pull-requests-with-jenkins-pipelines.md

 If you have any issues setting this up please feel free to reply in the comments.
 Some things to keep in mind:

-* The GitHub OAuth token you use at minimal needs *write* access to your projects to be able to set the build status on Pull Requests.
+* The GitHub OAuth token you use needs at least write access to your projects to be able to set the build status on Pull Requests.
 * If your OAuth token also provides organisation administration permissions Jenkins will automatically set up required webhooks.
-If you don't want Jenkins to do all this make sure you configure the webhook yourself.
+If you don't want Jenkins to do all this make sure to configure the webhook yourself.
 [Details here](https://github.com/jenkinsci/github-organization-folder-plugin#hook-configuration).
 * For Docker builds to work Docker needs to run on your Jenkins machine(s) and the user running Jenkins should be in the `docker` group

 ## Resources